 These two gel mediums have become my absolute favorite’s!

-Because I don't feel like you have to use expensive brand name art products to create a beautiful piece of fine art, I use various types of paint in my work.
-However I've learned certain methods for creating that certain oil paint look or for just adding more texture in art.
+I don’t feel like you have to use expensive brand name art products to create a beautiful piece of fine art.
+I also use various types of paint in my work.
+However I’ve learned certain methods for creating that certain oil paint look or for adding more texture in art.
 Therefore, these are my 2 tools every artist needs in their studio.

 Even if you don’t currently include texture in your art it’s fun to experiment with different types of mediums to see where they take you.
 You might find you like working with a heavier body of paint.
 For me it allows me to create more fluidity and interest.

 There are two different types I always have on hand for adding texture in art:

 I like to use the Gloss Heavy Gel mixed with my paint color when I paint using a paint knife.
 It’s easier to work with the paint and add layers without having to wait for each layer to completely dry.